har-in-air/ESP32_MULTI_METER/README.md

 <img src="docs/capture_gated.png">
 </p>

-## Choosing Sample Rates
+# Choosing Sample Rates

+## Example : Sample Rate = 400Hz
 Sampling at 400Hz will result in less noise due to sample averaging.
 It also allows you to capture longer intervals.

 However, it may not capture brief current pulses or record accurate maximum/minimum values.

-In the first gated capture display, a sample rate of 400Hz was selected.

 <p align="center" width="100%">
 <img src="docs/capture_gated_400Hz.png">
 </p>

-In the second gated capture display, a sample rate of 2000Hz was used.
+## Example : Sample Rate = 2000Hz

 <p align="center" width="100%">
 <img src="docs/capture_gated_2000Hz.png">
 </p>

-The measurements are noisier, but it captures all of the current pulses due to WiFi transmission bursts.
+The measurements are noisier, but it captures all the current pulses due to WiFi transmission bursts.

 Maximum and minimum current values are more accurately captured.